-New product development can be a risky business and there are no guarantees that your product will sell.
-To maximise your chances of success you must conduct thorough - and objective - product testing
+New product development can be a risky business, and there are no guarantees that your product will sell.
+To maximise your chances of success you need to conduct thorough - and objective - product testing

 Many entrepreneurs refer to their products as their babies.
 It's hardly surprising.
 Like parents, they have devoted much of their time to raising their offspring ready for the day when they leave home (or hit the shelves).